DCE Platform®—More Efficient and Less Expensive

 Our DCE Platform consists of the proprietary know-how, techniques and information that the Concert team has developed for nearly a decade.
 Deuterated compounds can have an increased half-life in the body and increased systemic exposure as compared to their corresponding non-deuterated analogs, and these properties can lead to therapeutic benefits such as improved safety, efficacy, tolerability and convenience.
 As a result of Concert’s significant experience in deuterium chemistry and pharmaceutical research and development, the Company is well positioned to efficiently identify compounds that can benefit from deuterium modification and create optimally-designed deuterated product candidates.

-We apply our DCE Platform to identify approved drugs that we believe can be improved with deuterium substitution.
+We apply our DCE Platform to identify previously studied compounds, including approved drugs, that we believe can be improved with deuterium substitution.
 Potential advantages of our selective incorporation of deuterium in drug compounds include:

 - Improved metabolic profile.
 We have selectively incorporated deuterium into compounds to improve their metabolic profiles by reducing the formation of toxic or reactive metabolites or by increasing the formation of desired, active metabolites relative to the corresponding non-deuterated compound.
 The improved metabolic profile of a deuterated compound may potentially improve efficacy or reduce or eliminate unwanted side effects or undesirable drug interactions.